hpi-swa-teaching/MarkdownEditor/packages/MarkdownEditor-Utilities.package/MarkdownColorChooser.class/README.md

-A MarkdownColorChooser is a Tool for choosing colors.
-If you want to be informed when color changes become a dependent
+A MarkdownColorChooser is a tool for choosing colors.

 Instance Variables
 	advancedColorPicker:		<aColorPickerMorph>